yumaloop/hugo-blog/content/about/top.md

   # Use a 1-column layout
   columns: "1"
 ---
 I'm Yuma Uchiumi, a graduate student majoring in computer science.
-I was born on December 8, 1997 in Tokyo, Japan.  [see CV](https://yumaloop.github.io/assets/pdf/CV202011.pdf) My research goal is to understand and implement the computation for human thinking;
+I was born on December 8, 1997 in Tokyo, Japan.
+My research goal is to understand and implement the computation for human thinking;
 I study statistical algorithms, stochastic models, and information processing systems to solve the cognitive problems with human thinking.
 &#x1f47b; &#x1f36d; &#x1f984; &#x1f308; &#x26c5; &#x2728;